-In 2011, the Bears showed a true team effort, coming from behind to end in virtual tie with Stanford in the final event.
+In 2011, the Bears showed a true team effort, coming from behind to end in a virtual tie with Stanford in the final event.
 Thanks to Brown's higher finish in the varsity eight race (less than a second difference) the Bears were awarded their seventh national championship crown while under the tutelage of the Murphy’s.

 Murphy was recognized by US Rowing with the Fan's Choice Award for the National Collegiate Coach of the Year 2011, presented at the inaugural Golden Oars Awards Dinner at the New York Athletic Club.

-In 2008 the Bears easily won the team title with an impressive eight-point margin over second place Washington.
+In 2008, the Bears easily won the NCAA team title with an impressive eight-point margin over second place Washington.
 The second varsity eight led the way for Bruno, winning a gold medal with a time of 6:42, more than two seconds ahead of the next boat.
 The varsity eight and varsity four each took the bronze, illustrating Brown's depth and team approach.
 The combination was enough to give the Bears 67 points, well ahead of the rest of the field.

 In 1979-80, Murphy coached the women's novice crew at the University of Washington with the first novice eight going undefeated in the Pac-10 and claiming the West Coast Championship.
 Murphy returned to Cal-Berkeley as the novice women's coach in 1980, winning the Pac-10 West Coast Championship in 1981.
-His 1982 and 1983 crews were both silver medal winners and his 1984 crew were undefeated National Champions.
+His 1982 and 1983 crews were both silver medal winners, and his 1984 crew were undefeated national champions.